-- · fund our operations and clinical trials; - continue our research and development efforts; and - · commercialize our product candidates, if any such candidates receive regulatory approval for commercial sale.
+- fund our operations and clinical trials; - continue our research and development efforts; and - commercialize our product candidates, if any such candidates receive regulatory approval for commercial sale.

-As of June 30, 2006, we had \$192.2 million in cash and cash equivalents and marketable securities, which included investments held by SEI of \$65.0 million and restricted cash and investments of \$11.0 million.
-Holdings, SEI's parent entity, provided \$40.0 million in funding to SEI on June 9, 2005 and an additional \$40.0 million in funding to SEI on June 9, 2006.
-In May 2006, we repaid a \$30.0 million convertible promissory note to PDL.
-We anticipate that our current cash and cash equivalents, marketable securities, investments held by SEI and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for at least the 12 months following June 30, 2006.
+As of September 30, 2006, we had \$154.4 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by SEI of \$59.7 million and restricted cash and investments of \$11.2 million.
+In October 2006, we received net proceeds, after underwriting fees and estimated offering expenses, of \$90.5 million from the sale of 11.5 million shares of our common stock under our shelf registration statement.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, investments held by SEI and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
 However, our future capital requirements will be substantial and will depend on many factors that may require us to consume available capital resources significantly sooner than we currently anticipate.
 These factors include:

-- the level of payments received under existing collaboration agreements, licensing agreements and other arrangements as well as our ability to enter into new collaboration agreements, licensing agreements and other arrangements providing for funding; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - · the progress and scope of our collaborative and independent clinical trials and other research and development projects; - the timing and progress of the clinical development of our outlicensed product candidates XL647, XL999 and XL784, which will determine if and when we exercise our program and/or purchase options to reacquire these product candidates from SEI; - whether and when GlaxoSmithKline selects at proof-of-concept for further development one or more of the product candidates licensed to SEI, which would require us to repurchase the selected candidate or candidates through the exercise of our purchase option or program option, and the amount of any selection milestones received from GlaxoSmithKline compared to the amount we are required to pay or previously paid to exercise the purchase option or program option; - the relative timing of the exercise of our options to repurchase candidates from SEI and GSK's selection, or decision not to select, product candidates for further development and the possibility that we repurchase one or all of the compounds in anticipation of one or more milestones from GSK that are ultimately not received in the anticipated time frame or at all; - future clinical trial results; - our plans to expand our product and clinical development efforts;
+- the level of payments received under existing collaboration agreements, licensing agreements and other arrangements as well as our ability to enter into new collaboration agreements, licensing agreements and other arrangements that provide for additional payments; - · our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - · the progress and scope of our collaborative and independent clinical trials and other research and development projects; - the timing and progress of the clinical development of our out-licensed product candidates XL647, XL999 and XL784, which will determine if and when we exercise our program and/or purchase options to reacquire these product candidates from SEI; - whether and when GlaxoSmithKline selects at proof-of-concept for further development one or more of the product candidates licensed to SEI, which would require us to repurchase the selected candidate or candidates through the exercise of our purchase option or program option, and the amount of any selection milestones received from GlaxoSmithKline compared to the amount we are required to pay to exercise the purchase option or program option; - the relative timing of the exercise of our options to repurchase candidates from SEI and GlaxoSmithKline's selection, or decision not to select, product candidates for further development and the possibility that we repurchase one or all of the compounds in anticipation of one or more milestones from GlaxoSmithKline that are ultimately not received in the anticipated time frame or at all; - · future clinical trial results; - our need to expand our product and clinical development efforts; - our ability to share the costs of our clinical development efforts with third parties; - the cost and timing of regulatory approvals; - the cost of clinical and research supplies of our product candidates; - the effect of competing technological and market developments; - · the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights;

-- our ability to share the costs of our clinical development efforts with third parties; - the cost and timing of regulatory approvals; - the cost of clinical and research supplies of our product candidates; - · the effect of competing technological and market developments; - · the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights; - the cost of any acquisitions of or investments in businesses, products and technologies; and - the cost and timing of establishing or contracting for sales, marketing and distribution capabilities.
+- the cost of any acquisitions of or investments in businesses, products and technologies; and - · the cost and timing of establishing or contracting for sales, marketing and distribution capabilities.